shedcollective/skeleton-app/README.md

     nails upgrade

-Finally, if at any time you wish to migrtate the database then simply execute:
+Finally, if at any time you wish to migrate the database then simply execute:

     nails migrate

 ## Compiling Styles and JS
-Included in the skeleton is an optional Gulp file for compiling your Sass and JS files.
+Included in the skeleton are optional Gulp files for compiling your Sass/Less and JS files (rename the one you want to use to `gulpfile.js`).
 By default compiled files are ignored from VCS so as to minimise conflicts.

 Firstly, let's make sure you have Bower.
 If not, let's install it globally: